bitbackofen/Subversion-Integration-for-Mattermost/README.md

 - Check the configured Mattermost channel for new messages

 ## Linux Install
-This should work with Linux, too, but I don´t have a Linux machine runnning subversion.
+This should work with Linux, too, but I don´t have a Linux machine running subversion.
 The file `post-commit.bat` should easily be converted to bash.
 Please fork me and get this up and running.